What's real, what's fake this week in hoops

 Minutes after the Chicago Bulls announced the firing of Hoiberg, many said they expected him to return to the collegiate ranks, where perhaps he's more comfortable.

 At Iowa State, Hoiberg led his alma mater back to relevance and the NCAA tournament.
-He recruited overlooked players such as Georges Niang, and he made former first-round pick Royce White, a 6-foot-8 forward, a point guard.
+He recruited overlooked players such as Georges Niang, and he made Royce White, a 6-foot-8 forward, a point guard.
 Hoiberg was innovative.

-That will again be his strength if he decides to coach in college again.
+That will be his strength if he decides to coach in college again.

 Iowa State was the perfect scenario for him.
 He had the full support of administrators in large part because he was such an icon on that campus.
 He wasn't challenged when he signed players with red flags.
 He knew he had unrivaled job security.